My Main Page with Links to My Other

 do not fit on neat, little spectrums.

-To those who say that his system would be too complex, Amy replies that a proportional system is easy once people get a small amount of familiarity.
-Some claim that proportional systems lead to unstable governments.
+To those saying a proportional system would be too complex, Amy replies a proportional system is easy once individuals develop familiarity.
+(We understand football polls.)
+Some claim proportional systems lead to unstable governments.
 Amy looks at democratic countries and finds almost no correlation or causal relationship between instability and proportional government.
-Some of the most unstable countries use our system.
-Instability is probably due to other factors.
-Another counter argument says that proportional systems encourage verbal conflict.
-Good!
-Another claim says that there would be too much emphasis on parties rather than candidates.
-Amy disabuses us of that notion.
+Some unstable countries use our system.
+Instability results from other factors.
+Another counter argument points out that proportional systems encourage verbal conflict.
+If so, good!
+That's better than silently acquiescing to evils.
+Another claim says there would be too much emphasis on parties rather than candidates.
+Amy disabuses us of that idea.
 Many versions of proportional representation emphasize candidates.
-Last, PR ideas could foster extremism.
-Yes, the good kind--the kind that stands up for truth and justice.
-The current system caters to bad extremists.
-Some PR systems are complex, but they have at least one thing in common: They are better than the current system.
-Amy has done a great job with complex ideas.
+Last, proportional representation could foster extremism.
+Yes, the good kind--the kind that stands up for evidence and justice against destructive fanaticism and conventional lack of wisdom.
+The current system caters to extremisms--bad extremism.
+Amy did a superb job explaining complex ideas.
 Highly recommended.

 My Main Page with Links to My Other Book Reviews